 MATH 8107.
 Mathematical Modeling for Science, Engineering, and Industry.
 3 Credit Hours.

-In this course, students work in groups on projects that arise in industry, engineering, or in other disciplines of science.
-In addition to being advised by the course instructors, in all projects an external partner is present.
-The problems are formulated in non-mathematical language, and the final results need to be formulated in a language accessible to the external partner.
-This means in particular that the mathematical and computational methods must be selected or created by the students themselves.
-Students disseminate their progress and achievements in weekly presentations, a mid-term and a final project report, and a final presentation.
+In this course, students form research groups for projects provided by partners in industry, engineering, or in other disciplines of science.
+Throughout the semester, the teams are advised by the course instructors and the external partners.
+The problems themselves are formulated in non-mathematical language, so the students are required to translate these into mathematical language and develop solutions using methods of mathematical modeling.
+This means that the mathematical and computational methods must be selected or created by the students themselves.
+At the end, research findings and final results need to be formulated in a language accessible to the external partner.
+Students disseminate their progress and achievements in weekly presentations, a mid-term and a final project report, as well as a final presentation.
 Group work with and without the instructors' involvement is a crucial component in this course.
+Graduate students from disciplines other than mathematics, interested in collaborating in teams on mathematical modeling, and with a background in principles of modeling and computational methods, are welcome to this course.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.